Alexanderbenit7/prov-udate/README.md

 - Huang, Jiahui
 - New, Daniel

-This repository contains all the files prepared by the Lime Team as part of the assessed work for the module *Understanding Data and Their Environment* in the MSc Data Science 2024/25 program at the University of Manchester.
+This repository contains all the files prepared by the Lime Team as part of the assessed work for the module *Understanding Data and Their Environment* in the MSc Data Science 2024/25 programme at the University of Manchester.
 The main objective of this work is to *formalize the provenance* of a survey that collected individual-level information about land ownership in the United Kingdom, as well as to construct an indicator measuring wealth based on the collected data.

 The repository is organized as follows: